-As part of the lockdown we all find ourselves in, we are being much better of using up food.
+As part of the lockdown, we all find ourselves in, we are being much better at using up food.
 We had some oranges we needed to use so did an internet search got inspired to do this Orange Glazed Salmon.

 The base recipe was inspired by a Hairy Bikers recipe on the BBC Food website, which I put my own take on.